pongasoft/jamba/README.md

 Jamba - A lightweight VST2/3 framework
 ======================================

 Jamba is a set of helpers (classes, concepts, build files, etc...) built on top of the VST SDK to provide a lightweight framework to build a VST2/3 plugin.
+Jamba has been designed to help in building VST2/3 plugin, not to replace it: you are still writing a VST2/3 plugin, not a Jamba plugin.

 Features
 --------

-- by including `jamba/jamba.cmake` in your project you gain access to the following
+- generate a fully buildable, testable, editable and deployable plugin with a simple command (see [Quick Starting Guide](#quick-starting-guide))
-    - include all the necessary files so that your project depends on the VST SDK (including support for VST2)
+- build a self contained plugin that depends on the VST3 SDK (including support for VST2)
 - easily write unit tests for your project (using googletest)
 - build on macOS and Windows 10 (Linux untested but support could be added)
 - package your project as an archive (zip file) for production release
-    - scripts to build, test, validate, edit and install the plugin from the command line
+- run simple scripts to build, test, validate, edit and install the plugin from the command line
-- pick and choose which feature is useful to you
+- pick and choose which feature is useful to you (lots of options to override/change the default behavior)
 - define your VST parameters in one location (inherit from `Parameters`) and use both in real time processing (RT) and GUI code
 - define typed VST parameters (ex: a boolean (`bool`) parameter, a gain (`Gain`) parameter, etc...)
 - use typed VST parameters directly in RT processing code as well as GUI code